-System Attributes Definition LoadWarningLevel (user-defined) A percentage of total capacity where load has reached a critical limit.
-If set to 0 overload calculations are disabled. () For example, setting LoadWarningLevel = 80 sets the warning level to 80 percent.
-The value of this attribute can be set from 1 to 100.
-If set to 1, system load must equal 1 percent of system capacity to begin incrementing the LoadTimeCounter.
-If set to 100, system load must equal system capacity to increment the LoadTimeCounter.
-If the cluster-level attribute Statistics is enabled, any change made to LoadWarningLevel does not affect VCS behavior.
-Type and dimension: integer-scalarDefault: 80 MemThresholdLevel (user-defined) Determines the threshold values for memory utilization based on which various levels of logs are generated.
+System Attributes Definition SourceFile (user-defined) File from which the configuration is read.
+Do not configure this attribute in main.cf.
+Make sure the path exists on all nodes before running a command that configures this attribute.
+Type and dimension: string-scalarDefault: ./main.cf SupportedProtocol (System use only) A system-level attribute that displays the protocol numbers supported by the running system node.
+Type and dimension: integer-association Default: 7.4.2.0000 =10000 SwapThresholdLevel (user-defined) Determines the threshold values for swap space utilization based on which various levels of logs are generated.
 The notification levels are Critical, Warning, Note, and Info, and the logs are stored in the file engine_A.log.
 If the Warning level is crossed, a notification is generated.
 The values are configurable at a system level in the cluster.
-For example, the administrator may set the value of MemThresholdLevel as follows: MemThresholdLevel={Critical=95, Warning=80, Note=75 Info=60} Type and dimension: integer-association Default: Critical=90, Warning=80, Note=70, Info=60
+For example, the administrator may set the value of SwapThresholdLevel as follows: SwapThresholdLevel={Critical=95, Warning=80, Note=75 Info=60} Type and dimension: integer-association Default: Critical=90, Warning=80, Note=70, Info=60 SysInfo (system use only) Provides platform-specific information, including the name version, and release of the operating system, the name of the system on which it is running, and the hardware type.
+Type and dimension: string-scalarDefault: Not applicable SysName Indicates the system name. (system use only) Type and dimension: string-scalarDefault: Not applicable SysState Indicates system states, such as RUNNING, FAULTED, (system use only) EXITED, etc.Type and dimension: integer-scalarDefault: Not applicable